 India witnessed mobile ad fraud of over Rs 573 crore during Q3 2019 over fake installations.

 A recent report by Sensor Tower ranked India as the country with maximum app installs in 3Q (Jul-Sep) 2019.
-It reported 5 billion app installations for India out of global 29.6 billion app installs.
-This is a great news for the country.
-However, at the same time it also means increase in ad-fraud.
+It reported 5 billion app installations for India out of 29.6 billion app installs globally.
+This is excellent news for the country.
+However, at the same time, it also means an increase in ad fraud.

-As per mFilterIt internal analysis, there were over 273 million fake app installs that took place during the months of Jul-Sep 2019 in India alone.
-This translates to a loss of over Rs 573 crore in Performance Marketing spends.
+As per mFilterIt internal analysis, over 273 million fake apps installation during July-Sep 2019 in India alone.
+This translates to a loss of over Rs 573 crore in Performance Marketing spending.

 To conclude, advertisers must engage with Publishers and even have a reward system for best partners.
 However, the performance cannot be judged by looking at attribution results alone.
-There has to be a neutral third-party validation which brings in transparency to the system.
-That’s the simplest resolution of the issue.
+There has to be a neutral third-party validation that brings transparency to the system.
+That’s the most straightforward resolution of the issue.